Authority, Responsibility, and Accountability for student organizations are delegated along the following line:

-An organization seeking College recognition should first contact the Director of Student Activities.
-The organization must submit a completed Student Organization Registration online through the Office of Student Activities.
+An organization seeking College recognition should first contact the Coordinator of Student Activities.
+The organization must submit a completed Student Organization Registration online through the Office of Student Life.
 The completed online registration packet which includes a roster of all active members, a signed adviser agreement, and a proposed constitution that will be reviewed by the Director of Student Activities and the RSG Student Organizational Relations Committee.
-The Director of Student Activities along with the Chairman of the RSG Student Organization Relations Committee will then submit the completed new student organization materials to the Rhodes Student Government (RSG) Senate for consideration.
+The Director of New Student Programs and Leadership, Coordinator of Student Activities along with the Chairman of the RSG Student Organization Relations Committee will then submit the completed new student organization materials to the Rhodes Student Government (RSG) Senate for consideration.
 RSG Senate will vote to recommend to the Dean of Students whether or not the group should be a Recognized Student Organization.

 With the exception of nationally-affiliated fraternities and sororities that have received official approval from the Dean of Students, official recognition by the College will be granted to organizations who meet with the following requirements: (1) the organization’s purpose is not in conflict with the mission of the College, (2) the membership of the organization is not exclusive (i.e., the organization must be open to all Rhodes students who are interested in membership), and (3) the organization must be distinct and unique from all other existing organizations on campus.

 The RSG Student Organization Relations Chairman will notify the organization in writing of the decision.
 If denied, a written explanation of the denial along with the procedure for appeal must be included.